jessedc/esp8266WiFiTmpSensor/README.md

 # Esp8266 WiFi Temperature Sensor

-A basic sketch showing how to use the ESP8266 with the [Adafruit MCP9808][sensor] to log the ambient temerature to [thingspeak.com](https://thingspeak.com)
+A basic sketch showing how to use the ESP8266 with the [Adafruit MCP9808][sensor] to log the ambient temperature to [thingspeak.com](https://thingspeak.com)

 # Goals